fefas/blog.fefas.net/_posts/2018-04-08-clean-code-bullshit-or-common-sense.md

 ## What does my experience say?

-I do have a real case where we've spent more time in the begining to achieve well parity dev-prod environments, completely isolated database for each running instance of the project, end-to-end tests for the whole application, feature and unit tests for each codebase, automated deployment, hexagonal architecture...
+I do have a real case where we've spent more time in the beginning to achieve well parity dev-prod environments, completely isolated database for each running instance of the project, end-to-end tests for the whole application, feature and unit tests for each codebase, automated deployment, hexagonal architecture...